|

 In another verse of the jingle, the author mocks Admiral Makarov who suffered an immense defeat in the ocean:

-small children are not being slaughtered here.
+You know Makarov, this is not Kishinov, small children are not being slaughtered here. |

 Another verse of the jingle settles the account with the reactionary regime and its fight against freedom fighters:

-The little one is killing the big one;
+Little Japan is beating the dictator The little one is killing the big one; You repressed the people |

 [Page 111]

-They take revenge now from afar
+deported innocent people They take revenge now from afar |

-This big and diversified crowd of women and men were sitting in the large hall of the “tea-house”, sipping a cup of tea, listening, and participating in singing these songs.
+This big and diversified crowd of women and men were sitting in the large hall of the tea-house, sipping a cup of tea, listening, and participating in singing these songs.
 This was reminiscent of the heydays in Brody's from a few decades before, when Berl Broder[6]and his friends used to amuse the city's big merchants and those who were visiting, with their songs and jokes during the evening hours, in the city bars and restaurants.
-A person by the name of Barukh Kutik (his surname was Shprukh, but he was called Kutik because his wife's – a woman of valor- maiden name), was still alive during my time in the city.
+A person by the name of Barukh Kutik (his surname was Shprukh, but he was called Kutik because his wife's a woman of valor- maiden name), was still alive during my time in the city.
 He was a tiny old man who was a member of Berl Broder's family.
 He used to sing for the immigrants, in a weak but sweet voice, the songs of his famous relative, Berl.
 He was also imitating Berl's gestures, which provoked much laughter.
 R' Barukh excelled in the singing of the song of the drunk for which these are the verses:

 [Page 112]